suptejas/turbocharge/README.md

 # TurboCharge

 A turbocharged way of installing all the packages you would ever want!
-Turbocharge automatically tests if the installed packages work are working correctly for you!
+Turbocharge automatically tests if the installed packages are working correctly for you!

 ### Avaliability